frankenperez/openathon-nextjs/labs/lab-04/README.md

 - It performs automatic JSON data transformation and supports upload progress.
 - It has ways to abort a request or to set a response timeout.
-- It will reject the request promise if a response with status code in the 4xx or 5xx range is returned.
+- It will reject the request promise if a response with a status code in the 4xx or 5xx range is returned.
 - It automatically sends cookies back to the server when making a request and has built-in XSRF protection.
 - It can be used in both: browser and Node.js server and facilitates sharing JavaScript code between them.